googleapis/google-cloud-java/gcloud-java-datastore/README.md

 About Google Cloud Datastore
 ----------------------------

-Google [Cloud Datastore][cloud-datastore] is a fully managed, schemaless database for storing non-relational data.
+Google [Cloud Datastore][cloud-datastore-docs] is a fully managed, schemaless database for storing non-relational data.
 Cloud Datastore automatically scales with your users and supports ACID transactions, high availability of reads and writes, strong consistency for reads and ancestor queries, and eventual